 - Ways to justify brewing choices based upon brewing science, engineering and economic considerations

 Belgium is known for its many types of beer and longstanding practice of beer-making.
-While abroad in Belgium the group will travel to the following cities: Brussels, Leuven, Bruges, Poperinge and Ghent.
-The group will visit a Hops farm, a maltery, and visit various different types of large and small breweries.
+While abroad in Belgium the group will tentatively travel to the following cities: Brussels, Leuven, Bruges, Poperinge and Ghent.
+The itinerary tentatively includes a visit to a Hops farm, a maltery, and visit various different types of large and small breweries.

 Students will be staying in hotels for the duration of the program abroad.